 Day 3: EveningAAA/Photo submitted by Maria White

-Celebrate your third evening in San Diego with a sumptuous dinner in an equally sumptuous setting at George's At the Cove - California Modern , part of George's at the Cove, which is tucked in among the boutiques and art galleries of downtown La Jolla.
+Celebrate your third evening in San Diego with a sumptuous dinner in an equally sumptuous setting at George's at the Cove , which is tucked in among the boutiques and art galleries of downtown La Jolla.
 You'll have an amazing ocean view and the sleek, elegant décor and carefully designed lighting creates an aura of luxury you'll really enjoy.
 The menu changes daily, but be assured that the California cuisine is as sophisticated as the ambience.
 You'll need reservations, and should a table not be available, consider the rooftop Ocean Terrace upstairs.
 It's less pricey, more casual, the view is incredible and your chances of getting in without a reservation are better.
 George's Bar, the third dining room at George's at the Cove, serves from the same menu as the Ocean Terrace and has a balcony that also takes advantage of the building's primo location.

 San Diego, CA

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

 State and county sales taxes total 7.75 percent in San Diego.
 A lodging tax, called a transient occupancy tax, of 10.5 to 12.5 percent also is levied along with a 10.5 percent (11 percent at the airport) rental car tax.